 NILD Educational Therapy Level I Course

 - Consists of four weeks of online work followed by one week of classroom instruction (residency).
-Note that the online portion of the course is hosted by either Regent University or Southeastern University (SEU).
-Even though these courses are hosted on Regent and SEU online platforms you do not need to enroll in these universities.
-However, both universities offer a graduate credit option for NILD Levels I, II and III courses and Master’s Degree Programs in NILD Educational Therapy that do require a separate enrollment process (click the link for more information).
+Note that the online portion of the course is hosted by NILD, with graduate credit options at Regent University and Southeastern University (SEU).
+Both universities also offer Master’s Degree Programs in NILD Educational Therapy which do require a separate enrollment process (click the link for more information).

-- Click on the below buttons to access the course syllabus.
+- Click on the above links to access the course syllabus.
 If your course is hosted by SEU then use the SEU version of the syllabus.
 Please read the syllabus carefully as there are required textbooks and materials that must be purchased through NILD and others that are only available from third parties.

-- Daily schedule for residency (classroom instruction) week for all NILD Level II courses held in the United States is 8am – 5pm Monday through Thursday and 8am – 12pm on Friday.
+- Daily schedule for residency (classroom instruction) week for all NILD Level I courses held in the United States is 8am – 5pm Monday through Thursday and 8am – 12pm on Friday with exception of the PST virtual course which runs from 11am – 3pm Pacific time on the last day.
 Please note that the online and residency components for each course location can not be separated and matched with online or residency components of other locations.

 Equips the beginning educational therapist with the tools used to identify and assess student’s learning needs, and prepare the beginning educational therapist to create and implement individual educational therapy plans utilizing the NILD techniques specific to educational goals for student.
 Upon completion of this course, students should be able to: